EoRImaging/FHD/README.md

 d. `imagefast,randomN(5,256,256),file_path='some/output/path/testimage.png'`
 prints error if FHD not installed correctly, generates a 256x256 pixel image of poisson noise at path 'some/output/path/testimage.png' if installed correctly and read/write permissions are set correctly.

+## Community Guidelines
+We are an open-source community that interacts and discusses issues via GitHub.
+Please feel free to submit [issues](https://github.com/EoRImaging/FHD/issues) or [pull requests](https://github.com/EoRImaging/FHD/pulls).
+Comments and suggestions are welcome.

 ## Maintainers
 FHD was built by Ian Sullivan and the University of Washington radio astronomy team.
 Maintainance is a group effort split across University of Washington and Brown University, with contributions from University of Melbourne and Arizona State University.
-Please feel free to submit [issues](https://github.com/EoRImaging/FHD/issues).